HodayaPinian/PET-CT-segmentation/README.md

 # PET/CT-segmentation
 explore segmentation method for PET/CT images.

-In the start of a new project i will implment new PET/CT segmentation from different papers.
+In the start of a new project i will implement new PET/CT segmentation from different papers.

 this is work in progresss

 DATA :  the data i using is dicom converted to nrrd files, so my analyzing on nrrd file.
-Unfortunately the is private so i cant share it.
+Unfortunately this is private data so i cant share it.

 first paper : MSAM - "Multimodal Spatial Attention Module for Targeting Multimodal PET-CT Lung Tumor Segmentation"